Marginal and Conditional Multiple Inference for Linear Mixed Model Predictors: Simulation Examples and Performance Study

-Before we report simulation results for simultaneous inference, we visualise consequences of using marginal law for cluster-wise inference about specific $\mu_i$.
-Results are based on 1.000 Monte Carlo samples.
-We set $m=100$, $(\sigma_v^2, \sigma_e^2) = (4,4)$.
-Figure \ref{cov_fig} shows the cluster-wise coverage of confidence intervals for $\mu_i$ built under the marginal law.
-The left hand side is a extreme case of the small area asymptotics.
-Subjects which comprise a large $|v_i|$, i.e.\ with most prominent cluster effect, exhibit a severe undercoverage.
+Before we study the joint inference, let us briefly look at the cluster-wise one that is, about specific $\mu_i$.
+As (\ref{cond-clusterwise}) indicates that this cannot be done consistently under that conditional law if $n_i \nrightarrow \infty$, one considers statistics of type $T_i := (\tilde{\mu}_i-\mu_i)\mbox{Var}(\tilde{\mu}_i-\mu_i)^{-1/2}$, $i=1,...,m$ under the marginal law.
+Yet, plotting $\mbox{P}(|T_i|\leq z_{1-\alpha/2}|\mathbf{v})$ for all $v_i$, with $z_{1-\alpha/2}$ being the two-sided $\alpha$-quantile of $\mathcal{N}(0,1)$, Figure \ref{cov_fig} shows how much the coverage probabilities of standard confidence intervals vary with the cluster effects $v_i$.
+These results are based on 1.000 Monte Carlo samples with $m=100$, $(\sigma_v^2, \sigma_e^2) = (4,4)$.
+We see that clusters which comprise a large $|v_i|$, i.e., with most prominent cluster effect, exhibit a severe undercoverage.
 This is particularly annoying, since such clusters are arguably those that a practitioner might be most interested in \citep{Jiang2006}.
-On average (i.e.\ over all clusters), however, over- and undercoverage cancel out each other.
-For large $n_i$, this problem is less pronounced, since the bias for every cluster vanishes asymptotically, and so does the difference between conditional and marginal variance, as visible on the right hand side of Figure \ref{cov_fig}.
-This is formalised in the following result. \begin{prop} Let model (\ref{LMM}) hold, $\dlta^v$ known, $T_i = (\tilde{\mu}_i-\mu_i)\mbox{Var}(\tilde{\mu}_i-\mu_i)^{-1/2}$ and $z_{1-\alpha/2}$ the two-sided $\alpha$-quantile of $\mathcal{N}(0,1)$.
-Then, \begin{enumerate}[label=(\alph*), itemsep=2pt] \item for $Z\sim\mathcal{N}(0,1)$ and $c(\vv)$ as given in (\ref{pwcovcons}) in the Supplement it holds
+For large $n_i$, this problem is less pronounced, since the bias for every cluster vanishes asymptotically, and so does the difference between conditional and marginal variance.